wstfu711/leetcode-daily/README.md

 - 2024 10/20 111.
 Minimum Depth of Binary Tree
 - 2024 10/20 113.
 Path Sum II
 - 2024 10/20 61.
 Rotate List
+- 2024 10/21 1593.
+Split a String Into the Max Number of Unique Substrings